maxwolf621/Notes/Typescript/Types.md

 // Error
 printId({ myID: 22342 });
-// object type is not number | string type
+// object type is not number | string typ
 ```

 **TypeScript will only allow an operation if it is valid for every member of the union.**